-Or you can save yourself the hassle and simply buy organic cold-pressed oil, like this one from Dr Adorable.
+Or you can save yourself the hassle and simply buy an organic cold-pressed oil, like this one from Cammile.

 Personally, I love rubbing oils into my noggin as I get all that plant-filled goodness, much-needed moisture and a massage in the mix.
 What’s not to like?!

-I love this mild shampoo and conditioner set from JĀSÖN.
-(I sometimes leave the conditioner in for 30 minutes, to work its magic for longer).
+I love this shampoo and conditioner set from JĀSÖN.
+(I leave the conditioner in for 30 minutes when I can, letting it work its magic for longer).

-Even though both products are only 84% aloe – and well under the ‘97.75% or more’ rule – they’re also sulfate and paraben-free.
+Even though both products are only 84% aloe – and well under the “97.75% or more” rule – they’re also sulfate and paraben-free.
 And the other 16%?
-It’s made up of lovely nutrients like Vitamin E, spirulina and jojoba seed oil.
+It’s made up of healthy hair stuff like Vitamin E, spirulina and jojoba seed oil.

 You might smell a bit earthy because of it but hey, that’s just Mother Nature doing her thang.

-Don’t trust the hair regrowth products on the market?
+Don’t trust the products on the market?
 That’s ok, you can make your own!